 - half circles have a specific meaning (“take the dual”)

-- you can use specific elements of a (eg vector space) in a diagram which usually you wouldn’t do in a category theory diagram (the objects would be the whole vector space, not one element of that vector space)
+- you can use specific elements of a vector space in a diagram which usually you wouldn’t do in a category theory diagram (the objects would be the whole vector space, not one element of that vector space)

 what does this have to do with programming?